Dealin' with Gallstones: How I Handled It and Some Tips

 Hydrate like it’s your job.
 Drinking enough fluids helps to keep that bile flowing smoothly and stops those pesky stones from forming.

 Be mindful of your meds.
-Some pills, like certain birth control or hormone treatments, can stir up trouble in your gallbladder.
+Some pills, like certain birth control or hormone treatments, can stir up trouble in your body.

-If you’re feeling confused or worried about gallbladder stuff, don’t sweat it alone.
-Chat it up with your doc to get the lowdown.
+If you’re feeling confused or worried about what’s going on, don’t sweat it alone.
+Talk it over with your doc and get the full scoop.

 Gallstones